 “One where they will allow me to put it on the floor,” he said.
 “Teams that put up a lot of shots and play good defense too.”

-Hakim Byrd, a class of 2020 PG from Neumann-Goretti (PA), has picked up an offer from Marist.
+Alex Karaban, a class of 2022 forward from the New Hampton School (NH), has picked up an offer from Stanford.

 Delonnie Hunt, a class of 2020 PG from Rock Creek Christian Academy (MD)/DC Premier, has committed to Wagner.